When I find myself getting mysteriously emotional, it's usually around this time of year.

 Getting help makes a big difference in how long that hard time lasts, and how much it will affect you.
 Therapy was a big help for me.
 But it can be anything for you.
 Talk to someone who has been there, write, create art, dance, sing all the Sad Sam Smith Songs.
 Just don't pull away and binge watch TV to escape like I did.
 Or actually, do that for as long as you want.
 But then get some help.

 I think that's what my mom would have said.
 And she's always right.

 Prospect Therapy welcomes individuals and couples of all genders and orientations in Long Beach, Seal Beach, and surrounding areas.
-If you're struggling with your mental and emotional health, call (562) 704-4736 for your free consultation, or fill out the form below.
+If you're struggling with your mental and emotional health, call (562) 704-4736 for your free consultation, or click below.